MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-wpn.md

 <!-- Description-Source-ADMX -->
 This policy setting turns off Quiet Hours functionality.

-- If you enable this policy setting, toast notifications will not be suppressed and some background tasks will not be deferred during the designated Quiet Hours time window each day.
+- If you enable this policy setting, toast notifications won't be suppressed and some background tasks won't be deferred during the designated Quiet Hours time window each day.

 - If you disable this policy setting, toast notifications will be suppressed and some background task deferred during the designated Quiet Hours time window.
-Users will not be able to change this or any other Quiet Hours settings.
+Users won't be able to change this or any other Quiet Hours settings.

-- If you do not configure this policy setting, Quiet Hours are enabled by default but can be turned off or by the administrator or user.
+- If you don't configure this policy setting, Quiet Hours are enabled by default but can be turned off or by the administrator or user.
 <!-- NoQuietHours-Description-End -->

 <!-- NoQuietHours-Editable-Begin -->